beso582/abap-platform-refscen-flight/README.md

 As a result of the installation procedure above, the ABAP system creates all development objects of the demo content and adds the following sub packages to the target package:
 * `/DMO/FLIGHT_LEGACY`
 * `/DMO/FLIGHT_REUSE`
-** `/DMO/FLIGHT_REUSE_CARRIER`
+* `/DMO/FLIGHT_REUSE_CARRIER`
+* `/DMO/FLIGHT_REUSE_SUPPLEMENT`
-* `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/504035c0850f44f787f5b81e35791d10.html)).
+* `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/504035c0850f44f787f5b81e35791d10.html)).
-* `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/b5bba99612cf4637a8b72a3fc82c22d9.html)).
+* `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/b5bba99612cf4637a8b72a3fc82c22d9.html)).
-* `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/f6cb3e3402694f5585068e5e5161a7c1.html)).
+* `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/f6cb3e3402694f5585068e5e5161a7c1.html)).
-* `/DMO/FLIGHT_DRAFT` - represents the transactional app with <em>draft</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/71ba2bec1d0d4f22bc344bba6b569f2e.html)).
+* `/DMO/FLIGHT_DRAFT` - represents the transactional app with <em>draft</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/71ba2bec1d0d4f22bc344bba6b569f2e.html)).

-NOTE: The demo packages do not include  <em>service definitions</em> or <em>service bindings</em>.
+NOTE: The demo packages do not include <em>service bindings</em>.
 They must be created to complete the services (see configuration section).
 Then you can run, for example, the UI services with the <em>Fiori Elements</em> preview in the <em>service binding</em>.

 ## Configuration
-To fill the demo database tables for the read-only and the unmanaged scenario with sample business data:
+To fill the demo database tables with sample business data:
 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
 2. Select the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).

 #### Read-Only Scenario
-To create the missing development objects (<em>service definition</em> and <em>service binding</em>) for the read-only list reporting app (package `/DMO/FLIGHT_READONLY`):
+To create the missing <em>service bindings</em> for the read-only list reporting app (package `/DMO/FLIGHT_READONLY`):
-##### Service Definition
-1. Right-click the CDS entity `/DMO/I_CONNECTION_R` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/ade0637f7c554c229cbfd4dc02c7fcaa.html) for additional information).
-Use the name `/DMO/FLIGHT_R`.
-2. Include the CDS views that are relevant for the read-only scenario to be exposed in the service definition (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/fb9cb12aebf94852bac4665c2db2a25a.html) for additional information).
-You can also directly copy the source code from [Service Definition Read-Only /DMO/FLIGHT_R](service_definition_readonly)
-3. Activate the service definition.

-##### Service Binding
-4. Right-click the newly created service definition `/DMO/FLIGHT_R` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/777e027f61c3490dba0433443d9143a6.html) for additional information).
+1. Right-click the service definition `/DMO/FLIGHT_R` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/777e027f61c3490dba0433443d9143a6.html) for additional information).
-5. Specify your own package and your own namespace when following the steps in the creation wizard.
+2. Specify your own package and your own namespace when following the steps in the creation wizard.
 A service binding cannot be created in the namespace <em>/DMO/</em>.
-6. Choose the  `Publish` button in the service binding editor.
+3. Choose the  `Publish` button in the service binding editor.

 #### Unmanaged Scenario
-To create the missing development objects (<em>service definition</em> and <em>service binding</em> ) for the transactional app with implementation type <em>unmanaged</em> (package `/DMO/FLIGHT_UNMANAGED`):
+To create the missing <em>service bindings</em> for the transactional app with implementation type <em>unmanaged</em> (package `/DMO/FLIGHT_UNMANAGED`):
-##### Service Definition
-1. Right-click the CDS root entity `/DMO/I_TRAVEL_U` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/453ff778fd9c4bb0a0b1cd4b19afb8f3.html) for additional information).
-Use the name `/DMO/TRAVEL_U`.
-2. Include the CDS views that are relevant for the unmanaged scenario to be exposed in the service definition.
-You can also directly copy the source code from [Service Definition Unmanaged /DMO/TRAVEL_U](service_definition_unmanaged).
-3. Activate the service definition.

-##### Service Binding
-4. Right-click the service definition `/DMO/TRAVEL_U` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/ade0637f7c554c229cbfd4dc02c7fcaa.html) for additional information).
+1. Right-click the service definition `/DMO/TRAVEL_U` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/ade0637f7c554c229cbfd4dc02c7fcaa.html) for additional information).
-5. Specify your own package and your own namespace when following the steps in the creation wizard.
+2. Specify your own package and your own namespace when following the steps in the creation wizard.
 A service binding cannot be created in the namespace <em>/DMO/</em>.
-6. Choose the  `Publish` button in the service binding editor.
+3. Choose the  `Publish` button in the service binding editor.

 #### Managed Scenario
-To create the missing development objects (<em>service definition</em> and <em>service binding</em> ) for the transactional app with implementation type <em>managed</em> (package `/DMO/FLIGHT_MANAGED`):
+To create the missing <em>service bindings</em> for the transactional app with implementation type <em>managed</em> (package `/DMO/FLIGHT_MANAGED`):
-##### Service Definitions
-1. Right-click the CDS root projection entity `/DMO/C_TRAVEL_PROCESSOR_M` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/3dd07cd970d7433584f1b86588176bf1.html) for additional information).
-Use the name `/DMO/UI_TRAVEL_PROCESSOR_M`.
-2. Include the CDS views that are relevant for the processor projection of the managed scenario to be exposed in the service definition.
-You can also directly copy the source code from [Service Definition Processor Projection /DMO/UI_TRAVEL_PROCESSOR_M](service_definition_managed_processor).
-3. Activate the service definition.

-4. Right-click the CDS root projection entity `/DMO/C_TRAVEL_APPROVER_M` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/3dd07cd970d7433584f1b86588176bf1.html) for additional information).
-Use the name `/DMO/UI_TRAVEL_APPROVER_M`.
-5. Include the CDS views that are relevant for the approver projection of the managed scenario to be exposed in the service definition.
-You can also directly copy the source code from [Service Definition Approver Projection /DMO/UI_TRAVEL_APPROVER_M](service_definition_managed_approver).
-6. Activate the service definition.

-##### Service Bindings
-7. Right-click the service definition `/DMO/UI_TRAVEL_PROCESSOR_M` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/3dd07cd970d7433584f1b86588176bf1.html) for additional information).
+1. Right-click the service definition `/DMO/UI_TRAVEL_PROCESSOR_M` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/3dd07cd970d7433584f1b86588176bf1.html) for additional information).
-8. Specify your own package and your own namespace when following the steps in the creation wizard.
+2. Specify your own package and your own namespace when following the steps in the creation wizard.
 A service binding cannot be created in the namespace <em>/DMO/</em>.
-9. Use `ODATA V2 UI` binding type.
+3. Use `ODATA V2 UI` binding type.
-10. Choose the  `Publish` button in the service binding editor.
+4. Choose the  `Publish` button in the service binding editor.

-11. Right-click the service definition `/DMO/UI_TRAVEL_APPROVER_M` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/3dd07cd970d7433584f1b86588176bf1.html) for additional information).
+5. Right-click the service definition `/DMO/UI_TRAVEL_APPROVER_M` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/3dd07cd970d7433584f1b86588176bf1.html) for additional information).
-12. Specify your own package and your own namespace when following the steps in the creation wizard.
+6. Specify your own package and your own namespace when following the steps in the creation wizard.
 A service binding cannot be created in the namespace <em>/DMO/</em>.
-13. Use `ODATA V2 UI` binding type.
+7. Use `ODATA V2 UI` binding type.
-14. Choose the  `Publish` button in the service binding editor.
+8. Choose the  `Publish` button in the service binding editor.

 #### Draft Scenario
-To create the missing development objects (<em>service definition</em> and <em>service binding</em> ) for the transactional app with  <em>draft</em> (package `/DMO/FLIGHT_DRAFT`):
+To create the missing <em>service bindings</em> for the transactional app with  <em>draft</em> (package `/DMO/FLIGHT_DRAFT`):
-##### Service Definitions
-1. Right-click the CDS root projection entity `/DMO/C_TRAVEL_A_D` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/ba62670e882e4b12aa7f7e545dfebe31.html) for additional information).
-Use the name `/DMO/UI_TRAVEL_A_D`.
-2. Include the CDS views that are relevant for the non-draft projection of the draft scenario to be exposed in the service definition.
-You can also directly copy the source code from [Service Definition Draft Active Projection /DMO/UI_TRAVEL_A_D](service_definition_draft_active_projection).
-3. Activate the service definition.

-4. Right-click the CDS root projection entity `/DMO/C_TRAVEL_D_D` and choose `New Service Definition` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/b10ea0d6cae24a20910bf337c1e5c1cb.html) for additional information).
-Use the name `/DMO/UI_TRAVEL_D_D`.
-5. Include the CDS views that are relevant for the draft projection of the draft scenario to be exposed in the service definition.
-You can also directly copy the source code from [Service Definition Draft Draft Projection /DMO/UI_TRAVEL_D_D](service_definition_draft_draft_projection).
-6. Activate the service definition.

-##### Service Bindings
-7. Right-click the service definition `/DMO/UI_TRAVEL_A_D` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/ba62670e882e4b12aa7f7e545dfebe31.html) for additional information).
+1. Right-click the service definition `/DMO/UI_TRAVEL_A_D` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/ba62670e882e4b12aa7f7e545dfebe31.html) for additional information).
-8. Specify your own package and your own namespace when following the steps in the creation wizard.
+2. Specify your own package and your own namespace when following the steps in the creation wizard.
 A service binding cannot be created in the namespace <em>/DMO/</em>.
-9. Use `ODATA V2 UI` binding type.
+3. Use `ODATA V2 UI` binding type.
-10. Choose the  `Publish` button in the service binding editor.
+4. Choose the  `Publish` button in the service binding editor.

-11. Right-click the service definition `/DMO/UI_TRAVEL_D_D` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/b10ea0d6cae24a20910bf337c1e5c1cb.html) for additional information).
+5. Right-click the service definition `/DMO/UI_TRAVEL_D_D` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/b10ea0d6cae24a20910bf337c1e5c1cb.html) for additional information).
-12. Specify your own package and your own namespace when following the steps in the creation wizard.
+6. Specify your own package and your own namespace when following the steps in the creation wizard.
 A service binding cannot be created in the namespace <em>/DMO/</em>.
-13. Use `ODATA V2 UI` binding type.
+7. Use `ODATA V2 UI` binding type.
-14. Choose the  `Publish` button in the service binding editor.
+8. Choose the  `Publish` button in the service binding editor.

 NOTE: The namespace /DMO/ is reserved for the demo content.
 Apart from the downloaded demo content and the development objects that need to be created to complete the scenario, do not use the namespace /DMO/ and do not create any development objects in the downloaded packages.
 You can access the development objects in /DMO/ from your own namespace.